duqueGZ/Capstone-Project/README.md

 **The app is currently in development process.
 Latest version is 1.0 (which has been submitted as final project for Udacity Android Nanodegree)**

 Some features from the above list has not been covered yet.
-Here there is some of the future lines for this project:
+Here there are some of the future lines for this project:

 - Make it possible to the user to introduce a personal mark for each collected show or episode.
 - Make it configurable the initial screen when the user opens the app (and also include a loading splash).